princeton-vl/infinigen/README.md

 <details closed>
 <summary><b>Installation on Windows using WSL</b></summary>

 [Install](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-11-with-gui-support#1-overview) WSL 2 (with WSLg) and Ubuntu.
-Make sure that you are either on the latest version of Windows 10
+Make sure that you are either on the latest version of Windows 10 or Windows 11.

 In Powershell, run `wsl -l -v` to verify that WSL is using version 2.
 If not, refer to [this](https://learn.microsoft.com/en-us/windows/wsl/install#upgrade-version-from-wsl-1-to-wsl-2.) guide on upgrading.